-Informed by the applicant trends outlined in this report, this funding round will focus on supporting innovation in underrepresented sectors to build the evidence base for effective promotion of climate resilience and adaptation.
+This funding round will focus on supporting innovation in underrepresented sectors to build the evidence base for effective promotion of climate resilience and adaptation.

 Through this ongoing initiative, the GSMA seeks to foster a global ecosystem of digital innovators, working collaboratively to tackle the urgent challenge of climate change and build a more sustainable future.